 It’s important that we make our eLearning accessible for everyone and while Articulate Storyline takes care of some aspects of accessible eLearning, we need to incorporate design ideas that include everyone.

-We recently held a free webinar that covered the above content that you can watch here.
+We recently held a webinar that covers accessibility in eLearning that you can watch here.
 Given the interest in creating accessible eLearning, we plan to hold more webinars in the future so if there’s an area of accessible eLearning you’d like to learn more about, please let me know in the comments area.